Saikyō Line: History

-On 3 March 1986, the Saikyo Line began through service to Shinjuku via the Yamanote Freight Line, which had seen less use by freight services since the opening of the Musashino Line in 1973.
-Freight services on the former Akabane Line ended in 1999.
-Services southward to Shibuya and Ebisu did not begin until 16 March 1996, when new platforms were completed to accommodate passenger service.
-Through services to Ōsaki and the Rinkai Line began on 1 December 2002.
+On 3 March 1986, Saikyō Line services began operating through to Shinjuku over the Yamanote Freight Line, which had seen less freight traffic following the opening of the Musashino Line in 1973.
+Freight traffic on the Akabane Line continued until 1999.

+Services were extended south to Shibuya and Ebisu on 16 March 1996, following the construction of new passenger platforms on the Yamanote Freight Line at those stations.

+Services were extended south to Ōsaki, with through services onto the Rinkai Line, on 1 December 2002.